catseye/Guten-gutter/README.md

     mkdir cleaned
     script/guten-gutter ../gutenberg/*.txt --output-dir=cleaned

-To use Guten-gutter from any working directory, add the `bin` directory in this repository to your `PATH`.
+To use Guten-gutter from any working directory, add the `script` directory in this repository to your `PATH`.
 For example, you might add this line to your `.bashrc`:

-    export PATH=/path/to/this/repo/bin:$PATH
+    export PATH=/path/to/this/repo/script:$PATH

 An easy way to accomplish this is to dock Guten-gutter using [toolshelf][]: